clinicedc/edc-offstudy/README.md

     ...
     visit_schedule1 = VisitSchedule(
         name='visit_schedule1',
-        offstudy_model='edc_appointment.subjectoffstudy',
+        offstudy_model='edc_offstudy.subjectoffstudy',
         ...)
     ...

-Declare the offstudy model referenced in the visit schedule using the `OffstudyModelMixin`:
+This module includes an offstudy model `SubjectOffstudy`.

+You may also declare your own using the `OffstudyModelMixin`:

     class SubjectOffstudy(OffstudyModelMixin, BaseUuidModel):

          pass

+If you declare your own, be sure to reference it correctly in the visit schedule:

+    # visit_schedule.py
+    ...
+    visit_schedule1 = VisitSchedule(
+        name='visit_schedule1',
+        offstudy_model='myapp.subjectoffstudy',
+        ...)
+    ...

-When the offstudy model is saved, the data is validated relative to the consent and visit model.
-An offstudy datetime should make sense relative to these models.
+When the offstudy model is saved, the data is validated relative to the consent and __visit model__.
+An offstudy datetime should make sense relative to these model instances for the subject.

 Unused appointments in the future relative to the offstudy datetime will be removed.